-The Company is exposed to changes in market variables such as exchange rate movements and floating rate interest obligations arising from foreign currency interest bearing Notes which have been issued.
-These risks are mitigated by the terms of the Intercompany Loans to LFL, by the limited recourse nature of the Notes issued and by the use of cross currency swaps.
+The Company is exposed to changes in market variables such as floating rate interest obligations arising from the Notes issued.
+These risks are mitigated by the terms of the Intercompany Loans to LaFL and the limited recourse nature of the Notes issued.
 The main features of the Company's internal control and risk management systems are set out in note 4.3.